samiranghosh04/new-grad-tech-roles--india/CONTRIBUTING.md

 Placeholders for the table are as follows:
   - `Company`: The name of the company.
   - `Location`: The location(s) of the job opening.
-  - `Roles`: Any additional Roles or links to the job posting.
+  - `Roles`: Any Roles or links to the job posting.
   - `Eligibility Criteria (Education)`: The eligibility criteria for the jobs.
 Just keep it to the education required.
   - `Date Posted`: The date the job opening was posted.
 Must be in the format of `/dd/mm/yyyy`.
   - `Application Deadline (if available)`: The date the job opening was posted.
 Must be in the format of `dd/mm/yyyy`.